 If the filter is worn out (or even an overnight chemical soak doesn’t do the trick for you), replace it.

 Scrub That Tub!

-If you want to get the job done, though, use a cleaning agent made specifically for hot-tub cleaning, such as the Oh Yuk Healthy Hot Tub Cleaner, The Most Effective Hot Tub Cleaner for Indoor and Outdoor Hot Tubs and Spas - 16 Ounces.
+If you want to get the job done properly, use a cleaning agent made specifically for hot-tub cleaning, such as this one – Oh Yuk Healthy Hot Tub Cleaner.

 Refill Your Tub

-Refill your tub, but remember, whether you refill it with well water or city water, using a hose filter is prudent.
+Refill your tub, but remember, whether you refill it with well water or city water, using a hose filter is a good idea.
 This keeps out any contaminants and minerals.
 The ‘Camco Hose Filter’ comes highly recommended.

 Clean the Spa Cover

 It isn’t only important to scrub out your tub, but the tub cover as well.
-Condensation will collect on the cover’s underside, creating a habitat conducive for algal spore growth.
+Condensation will collect on the cover’s underside, creating a habitat perfect for algal spore growth.

 Shocking the Water

-Like a pool shock, shock your hot tub too.
+Like a pool, shock your hot tub too.
 Shocking involves the addition of chlorine or non-chlorine chemicals to the water to prevent any bacteria and algal growth.
 Give your tub a good shock to keep the algae at bay.
 The ‘Spa Essentials Dichlor Chlorine’ is a good call.